BLOG

 • Assist authors with accessible pre-authored content like clip art, user interface widgets, and sample videos.

-• Assist authors in checking for accessibility problems, such as by locating potential problems, providing instructions, and generating accessibility status reports.
+• Assist authors in checking for accessibility problems, such as locating potential problems, providing instructions, and generating accessibility status reports.

 • Assist authors in repairing accessibility problems, such as by providing suggestions.